Comerica Bank Sells 13,228 Shares of Gartner, Inc. (NYSE:IT)

 In related news, EVP Robin B. Kranich sold 1,547 shares of the company’s stock in a transaction on Thursday, December 2nd.
 The shares were sold at an average price of $318.23, for a total transaction of $492,301.81.
 The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
 Also, EVP Alwyn Dawkins sold 1,000 shares of the company’s stock in a transaction on Friday, December 10th.
 The stock was sold at an average price of $320.29, for a total transaction of $320,290.00.
 The disclosure for this sale can be found here.
 Over the last three months, insiders sold 9,540 shares of company stock valued at $3,009,725.
 Corporate insiders own 3.60% of the company’s stock.

 A number of brokerages recently weighed in on IT.
-Robert W. Baird increased their price objective on shares of Gartner from $325.00 to $375.00 and gave the company an “outperform” rating in a research report on Wednesday, November 3rd.
-BMO Capital Markets upped their target price on shares of Gartner from $303.00 to $339.00 and gave the company a “market perform” rating in a report on Wednesday, November 3rd.
-They noted that the move was a valuation call.
+Barclays increased their price objective on shares of Gartner from $300.00 to $350.00 and gave the company an “equal weight” rating in a research report on Friday, November 5th.
+Morgan Stanley lowered their price objective on shares of Gartner from $357.00 to $339.00 and set an “equal weight” rating on the stock in a research report on Wednesday, February 9th.
+StockNews.com downgraded shares of Gartner from a “strong-buy” rating to a “buy” rating in a research report on Wednesday, February 16th.
 Zacks Investment Research cut shares of Gartner from a “strong-buy” rating to a “hold” rating and set a $336.00 target price for the company. in a report on Tuesday, January 4th.
-Barclays upped their target price on shares of Gartner from $300.00 to $350.00 and gave the company an “equal weight” rating in a report on Friday, November 5th.
-Finally, Morgan Stanley reduced their target price on shares of Gartner from $357.00 to $339.00 and set an “equal weight” rating for the company in a report on Wednesday, February 9th.
+Finally, Robert W. Baird upped their target price on shares of Gartner from $325.00 to $375.00 and gave the company an “outperform” rating in a report on Wednesday, November 3rd.
 Four research analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
 Based on data from MarketBeat, Gartner presently has a consensus rating of “Hold” and an average target price of $347.80.

 Gartner Profile (Get Rating)